SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud.md

 ### Connecting to the Solace Messaging Service

-Once you have the `SolaceMessagingInfo`, you can create and then connect the Solace Session in the conventional way as outlined in the [Publish/Subscribe tutorial]({{ site.links-pubsub-tutorial }}).
+Once you have the `SolaceServiceCredentials`, you can create and then connect the Solace Session in the conventional way as outlined in the [Publish/Subscribe tutorial]({{ site.links-pubsub-tutorial }}).
 You set the JCSMP properties and then use the `JCSMPFactory` to create a `Session`:

 ```java
 final JCSMPProperties properties = new JCSMPProperties();